 Version date Description

 V0.1 First draft of the study issued

 15.01.2015

+V0.2 ERA and CER comments incorporated

+26.02.2015

 Executive summary

 This report provides an analysis and considers different options of how OTIF could proceed with TAF TSI (Technical specification for interoperability relating to the telematic applications for freight subsystem).
 The first part aims to explain the principles and concept of TAF TSI itself.
 The second part deals with the main question of whether or not to transpose TAF TSI into the OTIF regulations.
 The analysis includes a summary of the advantages and disadvantages, and considers different aspects arising from the possible extension of the TAF TSI concept into the non - EU OTIF contracting states.